MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-NDK.md

 ## Reporting crashes

-To receive proper crash reports in App Center, first make sure you have the App Center crashes SDK set up by following the instructions listed in our[Android SDK documentation](~/sdk/crashes/android.md).
+To receive proper crash reports in App Center, first make sure you have the App Center crashes SDK set up by following the instructions listed in our [Android SDK documentation](~/sdk/crashes/android.md).

 Next you must include and compile Google Breakpad by following the instructions listed in the official [Google Breakpad for Android README](https://github.com/google/breakpad/blob/master/README.ANDROID).